jalada/CS-York-Timetable-Parser/README.markdown

 1. Download your timetable file (in HTML format). timetable.html here is the 3rd year timetable
-2. Hack it about a bit: remove all <center> and </center> tags, the day headers and any other cruft around the <table>.
+2. Hack it about a bit: remove all &lt;center&gt; and &lt;/center&gt; tags, the day headers and any other cruft around the %lt;table%gt;.
 Anything that isn't a 3 letter module needs to go (e.g. things called Talk2) or changed to a 3 letter module (the code relies on looking for 3 letter acronyms).
 3. Save it as timetable.html (or adjust the source code of parser.py)